muschellij2/process_head_ct/index.md

 generally recruit healthy volunteers or large non-clinical populations due to the radiation exposure and lack of substantial benefit.
-As such, much of head CT data is gathered from prospective clinical trials or retrsopective studies based on health medical record data and hospital picture archiving and communication system (PACS).
+As such, much of head CT data is gathered from prospective clinical trials or retrospective studies based on health medical record data and hospital picture archiving and communication system (PACS).
 We wish to discuss transforming this data from clinical to research data and provide some recommendations and guidelines from our experience with CT data similar